Semprini/pyMDG/README.md

 The tool parses your models into generic UML classes (see metamodel below) which are then passed to jinja2 templates for generation.

+My current favorite generation recipie is Hasura for a GraphQL API and generating DB migrations via Django.
+See sample_recipies/sparxdb/config-sparxdb-graphql.yaml

 Quickstart and docs can be found here: [readthedocs](https://pymdg.readthedocs.io/en/latest/index.html)

 ## Test